LamVKiet/Data-Analysis-Portfolio/README.md

 **`Link:`** [Warehouse Management System – Electronics Distribution Company](https://github.com/LamVKiet/WAREHOUSE-MANAGEMENT-SYSTEM/tree/main)

-**`Goal`**: To build a relational database system that efficiently manages warehouse operations and ensures data integrity.
+**`Goal:`** To build a relational database system that efficiently manages warehouse operations and ensures data integrity.

 **`Description:`** This database system is designed to support the warehouse operations of an electronics distribution company.
 It manages the processes of importing and exporting goods, as well as tracking suppliers, customers, inventory, employees, and job roles.